At a Glance

 ## Building the Intuition (Deep Dive)

 The reason k-means converges at all is that both steps optimise the *same* objective, each holding one set of variables fixed.
 The assignment step fixes the centroids and chooses the cluster labels that minimise $J$; the update step fixes the labels and chooses the centroids that minimise $J$ (the mean is exactly the point that minimises summed squared distance to a set).
-Alternating two minimisations of one bounded-below quantity is classic coordinate descent, and it can only ever drive $J$ downward or leave it flat, so the process must halt.[^1]
+Alternating two minimisations of one quantity is classic coordinate descent, and it can only ever drive $J$ downward or leave it flat, so the process must halt.[^1]

 ## Failure Modes & Gotchas